 Dear Sir or Madam,

-By registering on this site you agree to participate, on behalf of an affected close relative, in the research project entitled:
+By registering on this website, you agree to participate in the research project entitled:

 Genetics of Intellectual Disability and Autism Spectrum Disorders (GenIDA)

 The French “Institut National de la Santé et de la Recherche Médicale” (INSERM, the French equivalent of MRC or NIH) is legally supporting this project.

 For any questions regarding this study and how you can participate, please contact us via the following link: https://genida.unistra.fr/contact/.
 If it seems necessary, you may request the establishment of a telephone call with the physician in charge of the project, Pr.
 Jean-Louis Mandel, or an appropriate collaborator.

 This document is intended to provide you with written information required for your decision.
 Thank you for reading it carefully.
 Do not hesitate to contact us using the website (https://genida.unistra.fr/contact/) if you want more information.
 You can take the time to think about your participation in this research, and discuss it with your family and with physician(s) in charge of your child / relative affected by intellectual disability and / or autism spectrum disorders.
 If you agree to participate to this study, you must check the box «I have read the information note and give my consent to participate» when creating your account on the GenIDA website.
 This will attest that you agree to participate.

 WHAT IS GenIDA?